habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/manage/ssl_cert_rotation.md

     This puts the updated files into the appropriate path and restarts NGINX so that it's using your new certificate and key.

-You should now be able to verify through your browser or with the `openssl s_client -connect` command that your builder server has an updated certificate.
+You should now be able to verify through your browser or with the `openssl s_client -connect` command that Habitat Builder has an updated certificate.